erwincarlogonzales/meal-plan-app/README.md

 - *What should I cook?* 🍳
 - *What meals work for the week?* 🗓️
 - *What groceries do I need?* 🛒
+- *What are we having today?* 🍔

-I was done with the stress and mental gymnastics, so I built the **Meal Plan App** to simplify the whole process.
+I was done with the stress and mental gymnastics, so I built this **Meal Plan App** to simplify the whole process.
 With this app, I can easily:
 - Plan meals in advance ✅
 - Keep track of ingredients 🥕🍗
 - Save time and energy on grocery shopping ⏳
+- Download, print, and paste it in my wall for reference 📋

 The **best part**?
-I deployed this app on **Vercel** because it's free, and yes, I'm broke—but that won't stop me from creating awesome tools to solve real problems! 🚀💪
+I deployed this app on **Vercel** because it's free, and yes, I'm cost "efficient" but that won't stop me from building tools to solve real problems. 🚀💪

-### Try it out! 🌐
+### Check it out bro! 🌐
 Check out the live app here:
 👉 [Meal Plan App on Vercel](https://carlo-meal-plan.vercel.app/)